Carrot: Culinary

-In India carrots are used in a variety of ways, as salads or as vegetables added to spicy rice or dal dishes.
-A popular variation in north India is the Gajar Ka Halwa carrot dessert, which has carrots grated and cooked in milk until the whole mixture is solid, after which nuts and butter are added.
+In India, carrots are used in a variety of ways, as salads or as vegetables added to spicy rice or dal dishes.
+A popular variation in north India is the gajar ka halwa carrot dessert, which has carrots grated and cooked in milk until the whole mixture is solid, after which nuts and butter are added.
 Carrot salads are usually made with grated carrots with a seasoning of mustard seeds and green chillies popped in hot oil.
-Carrots can also be cut in thin strips and added to rice, can form part of a dish of mixed roast vegetables or can be blended with tamarind to make chutney.
+Carrots can also be cut into thin strips and added to rice, can form part of a dish of mixed roast vegetables, or can be blended with tamarind to make chutney.
 Since the late 1980s, baby carrots or mini-carrots (carrots that have been peeled and cut into uniform cylinders) have been a popular ready-to-eat snack food available in many supermarkets.
-Carrots are puréed and used as baby food, dehydrated to make chips, flakes, and powder, and thinly sliced and deep-fried, like potato chips.
+Carrot juice is widely marketed, especially as a health drink, either stand-alone or blended with juices from fruits and other vegetables.

 The sweetness of carrots allows the vegetable to be used in some fruit-like roles.
-Grated carrots are used in carrot cakes, as well as carrot puddings, an English dish thought to have originated in the early 19th century.
-Carrots can also be used alone or blended with fruits in jams and preserves.
-Carrot juice is also widely marketed, especially as a health drink, either stand-alone or blended with juices extracted from fruits and other vegetables.
+They are used grated in carrot cakes, as well as carrot puddings, an English dish thought to have originated in the early 19th century.
+Carrots can be used alone or blended with fruits in jams and preserves.
+In the European Union, there is a rule specifying that only fruits can be used in making jams; to preserve the Portuguese carrot jam delicacy (or Doce de Cenoura in Portuguese), the Council of the European Union adopted a directive that, for purposes of regulation of fruit jams and jellies, considers carrots as fruit.

-Highly excessive consumption over a period of time can result in carotenemia, a yellow-orange discoloration of the skin caused by a build up of carotenoids.
+Very high consumption of carrots over a long period of time can result in carotenemia, a harmless yellow-orange discoloration of the skin caused by a buildup of carotenoids.